aaron777collins/MinecraftDatapackLanguage/docs/_docs/getting-started.md

 ### Variables

-Variables store numbers and can be scoped to different entities:
+Variables store numbers and can be scoped to different entities.
+MDL uses an **explicit scope system** where you must specify the scope each time you access a variable:

 ```mdl
 // Player-specific variable (default)